 Remember when I explained the moving averages?
 I said there are many other indicators made of them.
 MACD is one of these.
 The MACD histogram shows the difference between two EMAs with different periods (which can be changed by the trader).
 On the histogram, you will see a signal line (a 9 period SMA set by default – which can be changed as well).
 This line can show more precisely when to go long or short.

 Here is how you should read the MACD: when its histogram goes up, it indicates that bulls are more powerful than the bears, and it makes sense to go long.
 Conversely, when the histogram falls, it suggests that bears are stronger and you may want to short.
+This is another prime example of when it pays to know what indicators to use for day trading and your personal trading style.

 Also, take note of the MACD histogram basic rule – when the MACD goes below its signal line, this is a signal to sell, and when the histogram rises above its signal line, this is a buying signal.
 Also, you should watch how the MACD is crossing the zero line, because it suggests the market sentiment as well.